-Aaron Matthew Kyle

-Senior Lecturer in the Discipline of Engineering Design, Department of Biomedical Engineering; Director, Undergraduate Studies in Biomedical Engineering; Director, HYPOTHEKids (Hk) Maker Lab

-Engineering education and laboratory development.
+Aaron Matthew Kyle Senior Lecturer, Biomedical Engineering; Director, Hk Maker Lab Engineering education and laboratory development.

 As Senior Lecturer in Biomedical Engineering Design at Columbia Engineering, Aaron Kyle's faculty role focuses on engineering education.
 He teaches BME undergraduate courses; develops new courses and/or teaching methodologies for both undergraduate and secondary school students; and leads assessment of the BME program for purposes of continuous improvement.
 He is extremely passionate about all of these phases of education, as well as the interplay that comes with teaching and learning from students.
 He strives try to avoid knowledge compartmentalization by encouraging the application of engineering precepts to biomedical problems.
 This allows students to learn engineering theory in conjunction with the application of engineering principles to practical situations.
 He encourages student learning through hands-on, inquiry-based activities.
 Specifically, Dr. Kyle advises students to formulate hypotheses and experimental methods necessary to solve problems, i.e., present a problem and have the students apply their engineering knowledge to determine a solution.
 He favors this approach rather than providing step-by-step procedures because it emphasizes engineering problem solving methodology that is essential for young engineers and the best way to promote experiential learning.